 Performance outcomes Acceptable outcomes Complies Comments AO6.6 Where involving an accommodation activity, internal roads facilitate unobstructed access to every dwelling, accommodation unit, accommodation site and building by emergency services vehicles. n/a Not applicable.
 AO6.7 For an Energy and infrastructure activity or Rural activity, internal road gradients: (a) are no steeper than 1:5; or (b) are steeper than 1:5 and are sealed. n/a Not applicable.
-Servicing PO7 Development provides access, maneuvering and servicing areas on site that: (a) accommodate a service vehicle commensurate with the likely demand generated by the use; (b) do not impact on the safety or efficiency of internal car parking or maneuvering areas; (c) do not adversely impact on the safety or efficiency of the road network; (d) AO7.1 All unloading, loading, service and waste disposal areas are located: (a) on the site; (b) to the side or rear of the building, behind the main building line; (c) not adjacent to a site boundary where the adjoining property is used for a sensitive use. • The development will be conditioned to comply. (d) provide for all servicing functions associated with the use; and (e) are located and designed to minimise their impacts on adjoining sensitive land AO7.2 Unloading, loading, service and waste disposal areas allow service vehicles to enter and exit the site in a forward gear. • The development will be conditioned to comply.
+Servicing PO7 Development provides access, maneuvering and servicing areas on site that: (a) accommodate a service vehicle commensurate with the likely demand generated by the use; (b) do not impact on the safety or efficiency of internal car parking or maneuvering areas; (c) do not adversely impact on the safety or efficiency of the road network; service and waste disposal areas are located: (a) on the site; (b) to the side or rear of the building, behind the main building line; (c) not adjacent to a site boundary where the adjoining property is used for a sensitive use. n/a Refer to comment for AO1. (d) provide for all servicing functions associated with the use; and (e) are located and designed to minimise their impacts on adjoining sensitive land AO7.2 Unloading, loading, service and waste disposal areas allow service vehicles to enter and exit the site in a forward gear. n/a Refer to comment for AO1.

-Perf ormance outcomes Acceptable outcomes Complies Comments uses and streetscape quality.
-AO7.3 Development provides a servicing area, site access and maneuvering areas to accommodate the applicable minimum servicing vehicle specified in Table 9.4.3.3B. • The development will be conditioned to comply.
-Main ntenance ing areas are used and tained for their intended AO8.1 Parking areas are kept and used exclusively for parking and are maintained in a suitable condition for parking and circulation of vehicles. • The development will be conditioned to comply.
-AO8.2 All parking areas will be compacted, sealed, drained, line marked and maintained until such time as the development ceases. • The development will be conditioned to comply.
-End of trip facilities Cent Eme provi trans elopment within the cre zone; Industry zone or rging community zone ides facilities for active sport users that: AO9.1 The number of bicycle parking spaces provided for the use is in accordance with Table 9.4.3.3D. n/a Not applicable. (a) (b) meet the anticipated demand generated from the use; comprise secure and convenient bicycle parking and storage; and provide end of trip facilities for all active transport users.
-AO9.2 End of trip facilities are provided in accordance with Table 9.4.3.3D. n/a Not applicable.
+Performance outcomes Acceptable outcomes Complies Comments uses and streetscape quality.
+AO7.3 Development provides a servicing area, site access and maneuvering areas to accommodate the applicable minimum servicing vehicle specified in Table 9.4.3.3B. n/a Refer to comment for AO1.
+Maintenance PO8 Parking areas are used and maintained for their intended purpose. n/a Refer to comment for AO1.
+AO8.2 All parking areas will be compacted, sealed, drained, line marked and maintained until such time as the development ceases. n/a Refer to comment for AO1.
+End of trip facilities PO9 Development within the Centre zone; Industry zone or Emerging community zone provides facilities for active transport users that: parking spaces provided for the use is in n/a Not applicable. (a) meet the anticipated demand generated from the use; (b) comprise secure and convenient bicycle parking and storage; and (c) provide end of trip facilities for all active transport users. provided in accordance with Table 9.4.3.3D . n/a Not applicable.